Skip to main content

 </html>

-• Model — The Model is data in scope properties; scopes are attached to the DOM.
+• Model: data in scope properties, attached to the DOM.

-• View — The template (HTML with data bindings) is rendered into the View.
+• View: the template (HTML with data bindings) rendered into the view.

-• Controller — The ngController directive specifies a Controller class; the class has methods that typically express the business logic behind the application.
+• Controller: the ngController directive specifies a Controller class containing the business logic.

-Let's add some JavaScript now to bind data to the curly brackets - and we'll create a Profile and Editor objects which will be picked up by the Profile and Editor ng-controller respectively.
+Let’s add some JavaScript to bind data to those curly brackets.
+We’ll create Profile and Editor objects that map to their respective ng-controller directives:

 function Profile($scope) {